sguox002/leetcode/leetcode-all.md

 operator follows the operands. using stack.
 ->>

-<<-224	Basic Calculator    		37.7%	Hard
-include +-*/() and space.
-recursive stack.
-->>

-<<-227	Basic Calculator II    		37.6%	Medium
-expression only include numbers +-*/ using stack.
-->>

-<<-316	Remove Duplicate Letters    		38.5%	Medium
-remove duplicates so that each letter only appear once. return the lexi smallest string.
-- stack + hashmap
-- if current char < back, and back char still have in right, then replace it with current char for exampe "acbacdcbc" see 'a' ->"a" see 'c' ->"ac" see 'b' ->"ab", see 'a' ->"aa" ->"a" see 'c' ->"ac" see "d" ->"acd" see "c" there is no 'd' in the right ->"acd" see "b" ->"acdb" see "c" ->"acdb" need a counter map, a visited array.
-->>
-<<-385	Mini Parser    		34.2%	Medium
-deserialize the nested integer with string. using stringstream to read
-- integer -> nestedInteger object
-- see '[' then it is a list, stop at ']' pretty trick.
-->>

-<<-394	Decode String    		51.8%	Medium
-k[encode_str] the str is repeated k times. recursive stack.
-->>

 <<-402	Remove K Digits    		28.5%	Medium
 remove k digits from the number so that the new number is the smallest.
 greedy: from left to right, remove the first peak digit.